open-lambda/ReqBench/README.md

 and filter out the requirements.csv which only use those packages.
 In the end, it will generate a file called `workload_with_top_mods.json`, which can be used as the workload for `find_cost.py`.

-Also, it will generate a file called `deps.json`, which contains the dependency info of packages parsed from `requirements.csv`. generate a file called `package.json` is a file that contains the package name, version, top-level modules.
+There are other output files, `deps.json` contains the dependency info of packages parsed from `requirements.csv`.
+`package.json` is a file that contains the package name, version, top-level modules.

 ## Fetch Package weight
 After generating the workload, we need to fetch more package info, i.e. each packages' top-level modules import cost.